osteele/p5-server/p5-analysis/README.md

 `p5-tree PATH` prints the sketches in `PATH` and its subdirectories, along with the files and libraries that each sketch uses.

-`p5-analyze sketch analyze PATH` prints the files and libraries associated with a sketch.
+`p5-analyze sketch PATH` prints the files and libraries associated with a sketch.

 If [p5-server](https://osteele.github.io/p5-server/) is installed, these commands are also available through `p5 analyze`, `p5 libraries`, and `p5 tree`.
-For example, `p5 analyze sketch analyze PATH` is equivalent to the `p5-analyze` command above. `p5-library` is an alias for `p5-libraries`.
+For example, `p5 analyze sketch PATH` is equivalent to the `p5-analyze` command above. `p5-library` is an alias for `p5-libraries`.

 ## API